Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 “Illuminating surface” means the orthogonal projection, in a transverse vertical plane, of the effective surface from which the light is emitted.
 For a reflex-reflector, the effective surface is the visible surface of the reflex-reflecting optical unit.

-1. The colours of lights mentioned in this chapter should, as far as possible, be in accordance with the definitions given in the appendix to this Annex.
+1. The colours of lights mentioned in this Chapter should, as far as possible, be in accordance with the definitions given in the appendix to this Annex.

-1. With the exception of motorcycles, every motor vehicle capable of exceeding 40 km (25 miles) per hour on level road shall be equipped in front with an even number of white or selective- yellow driving lamps capable of adequately illuminating the road at night in clear weather*.* The outer edges of the illuminating surfaces of the driving lamps shall in no case be closer to the extreme outer edge of the vehicle than the outer edges of the illuminating surfaces of the passing lamps.
+1. With the exception of motorcycles, every motor vehicle capable of exceeding 40 km (25 miles) per hour on level road shall be equipped in front with an even number of white or selective- yellow driving lamps capable of adequately illuminating the road at night in clear weather*.* The ouedges of the illuminating surfaces of the driving lamps shall in no case be closer to the extreme ouedge of the vehicle than the ouedges of the illuminating surfaces of the passing lamps.
 1. With the exception of motorcycles, every motor vehicle capable of exceeding 10 km (6 miles) per hour on level road shall be equipped in front with an even number of white or selective- yellow passing lamps capable of adequately illuminating the road at night in clear weather.
 A motor vehicle shall be equipped with a device such that no more than two passing lamps may be lit simultaneously.
 Passing lamps shall be so adjusted as to comply with the definition in paragraph of this Annex.
 1. Every motor vehicle other than a two-wheeled motorcycle without side-car shall be equipped in front with two white front position lamps; however, selective yellow shall be permitted for front position lamps incorporated in driving lamps or passing lamps which emit a selective-yellow beam.
 These front position lamps, when they are the only lamps switched on at the front of the vehicle, shall be visible at night in clear weather without causing undue dazzle or inconvenience to other road-users.
 1. (a)  Every motor vehicle other than a two-wheeled motorcycle without side-car shall be equipped at the rear with an even number of red rear position lamps visible at night in clear weather without causing undue dazzle or inconvenience to other road-users;